SimeonHristov99/DL_24-25/Week_07 - Image Segmentation/README.md

 Define a neural network that solves the task of panoptic segmentation on the dataset `relabelled_coco`.
 It is present in our `DATA` folder and you'll find a subfolder `masks` in it as well as a `JSON` file with metainformation.
 Load and explore the `JSON` file.
 You'll see it has several keys, among them:

 - `images`: holds the maps between the images in the `COCO` dataset and their corresponding masks.
-Use the links there to download the images locally.
+Use the `images` folder to load the corresponding images.
 - `annotations`: holds the segmentation maps / masks of each image and maps them to the classes.
 - `categories`: all classes and what they mean.